Overview

 Annual Retention = (0.97)^12 = 69.4%

 A 97% monthly retention rate sounds excellent.
-A 69% annual retention rate — meaning nearly one in three customers is gone by year end — frames the urgency more honestly.
-Present both figures in board reports so the compounding effect is visible.
+A 69% annual retention rate, meaning nearly one in three customers is gone by year end, tells the truer story about urgency.
+Put both figures in board reports so the compounding effect doesn't get lost.

 Step 6: Model Churn Impact on Customer Lifetime Value

-Churn rate is the single largest driver of CLV.
+Churn rate is the biggest single driver of CLV.
 Use the CLV Calculator to model the full impact.

 The simplified CLV formula assuming constant churn: